wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-configure-firewall-settings.md

 Windows Azure SQL Database uses firewall rules to allow connections to your servers and databases.
 You can define server-level and database-level firewall settings for the master or a user database in your Azure SQL Database server to selectively allow access to the database.

-**Important**  To allow applications from Azure to connect to your database server, Azure connections must be enabled.
+> [AZURE.IMPORTANT]  To allow applications from Azure to connect to your database server, Azure connections must be enabled.
 For more information about firewall rules and enabling connections from Azure, see [Azure SQL Database Firewall](/documentation/articles/sql-database-firewall-configure).

-## Server-Level Firewall Rules
+## Server-level firewall rules

 Server-level firewall rules can be created and managed through the Windows Azure Management Portal, Transact-SQL, Azure PowerShell, or REST API.

-### Manage Server-Level Firewall Rules through the New Azure Management Portal
+### Manage server-level firewall rules through the New Azure Management Portal

 [AZURE.INCLUDE [sql-database-include-ip-address-22-v12portal](../includes/sql-database-include-ip-address-22-v12portal.md)]

-## Manage Server-Level Firewall Rules through Management Portal
+## Manage server-level firewall rules through Management Portal

 1. From the Management Portal, click **SQL Databases**.
 All databases and their corresponding servers are listed here.
 2. Click **Servers** at the top of the page.